Hatsuya1993/AngularProject/README.md

 1) From the cli, in the root folder location type protractor Conf/Conf.js to run the test
 2) From the root location, right click html file called ProtractorTestReport and open in default browser to view a more detailed view of the test results

+## Errors experience

+Any problems experienced while using the application or testing the application during any request, check the mockapi website.
+The website may display an error upon visiting the site (e.g. Your connection is not private).
+This problem may be dealt in 2 ways.
+1) Waiting for the owner of the site to fix it.
+2) Change the date and time manually to the past.